 Seth: Hello everyone, this is Seth Bloom from Levelset and I’m excited to announce another webinar today.
 We have Ernest Brown who practices out of the greater San Francisco Bay area, but has a national practice.
 So I’ll turn it over to Ernest and he’s going to talk today about ADR and how to get paid faster in the construction industry.
 So go ahead Ernest, thanks for coming on today, we really appreciate it.

-Seth: Earnest, maybe just for a second, and sorry to interrupt.
+Seth: Ernest, sorry to interrupt.
 I’m a lawyer as well, but I want to make sure that, you know, these are people in the construction industry that are participants now.
 Maybe if you can talk about a little bit about what a mediator is or an arbitrator is, and the evolution of how ADR has become so popular in the last 10 to 20 years.
-Because I find that people don’t really understand when they actually go to court where…

 Ernest: Well absolutely.
 And of course we’ll hit this in some depth, but right off the top, you’re right, most people don’t know the difference between a mediator and an arbitrator.
 And a mediator is someone who’s brought in by the parties to look at the issues, look at the contract, hear each side, sometimes in a group setting, sometimes by Skype, sometimes by email, sometimes just by looking at the paperwork.
 And then going back to the parties, talking to each of them and seeing what their relative strengths and weaknesses are.
 And helping them get to negotiate a settlement.
 So in other words, it’s not binding, it’s a friend of the project or friend of the parties who comes in, understands, does the homework, and then helps people to get to agreement.
 And a written agreement.
 And sometimes that’s done in a day, sometimes it’s done in half a day, sometimes it’s done in an hour over the telephone.